mtrk-dev/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

 ## Installing mtrk
 **Follow instructions** for Vagrant install on [main page](https://github.com/mtrk-dev).
-To ensure smooth installation and execution, it is better to have VirtulBox opened in the background.
+To ensure smooth installation and execution, it is better to have VirtualBox opened in the background.

 If mtrk is already installed, **make sure it is up to date**: